-Downtown St John's - St John's neighbourhoods
+Downtown St John's - St John's, Newfoundland neighbourhoods and nearby communities

 The downtown is the part of St John's between Dundonald & Beaverbrook and the Saint John River, east of the St John's Exhibition ("Frex") on Smyth Street.
 This area contains St John's oldest buildings, including public buildings, commercial and residential, with over 350 years of history.

 This area has no schools, but two elementary schools are just across Dundonald.
 The Public Library is on Carleton St, and the city's two universities are just south of Beaverbrook, along with the Provincial Archives.
 The College or Arts & Crafts is in the downtown area.

 Downtown St John's is home to the central business district, nestled between Brunswick and Queen, and his home to both the Boyce Farmers Market and the City Hall Farmers Market.
 The city's shopping malls are up the Regent Street hill.